angular/angular/aio/content/guide/router-tutorial-toh.md

 ## Milestone 5: Route guards

-At the moment, any user can navigate anywhere in the application any time, but sometimes you need to control access to different parts of your app for various reasons.
+At the moment, any user can navigate anywhere in the application any time, but sometimes you need to control access to different parts of your application for various reasons.
 Some of which may include the following:

 * Perhaps the user is not authorized to navigate to the target component.
 * Maybe the user must login (authenticate) first.